timcsy/Temperament/README.md

 1. Select "VST3", "AU" as Plugin Formats
 2. Select "Plugin is a Synth", "Plugin MIDI Input" in Plugin Characteristics

-If you have any questions with JUCE, you can visit https://juce.com/, or see my notes: https://hackmd.io/@timcsy/JUCE
+If you have any questions with JUCE, you can visit [Official Website](https://juce.com/), or see my notes: https://hackmd.io/@timcsy/JUCE

 After that, open your IDE to edit the code, enjoy!